twotwentyseven/handbook/faq.md

 ## What do I do if I'm sick?

 Ultimately, it's up to you to decide if you're not well enough to work.
 We encourage our team to get rest and recover properly.
 So if you've decided it's best you take it easy, message your team lead and Eric that you need time away (Whatsapp is probably best for this, especially early in the morning or when we're not on Slack).
 If you're scheduled to work in the office and aren't well, then definitely don't come in then decide whether you can work while at home or if it's better to get rest.

+## What should I do if I have a doctor's appointment?

+Try your best to schedule these in a way to limit the impact on work.
+Where you can't, though, we trust our team to make up the hours in a way they see fit.
+Please let your manager know in advance of the time away either via Slack or a direct email.
+Then, when you're actually off on the day, use a Slack status to let others know you'll be away from your desk for a bit.